 On top of great solar incentives, Minnesota solar panel installation costs have fallen 45 percent over the last 5 years.
 Between the varied Minnesota solar energy incentives and federal tax credit listed below, solar panel installation for your home or business could both affordable, and an extremely wise investment that will easily pay for itself.

-Thanks to the recently enacted Consolidated Appropriations Act of 2021, the federal solar tax credit incentive has been extended!
-Instead of falling to 22 percent for this year, it will remain at 26 percent.
+Thanks to the 2022 Inflation Reduction Act, the federal solar tax credit incentive has been increased and extended!
+Instead of falling to 22 percent in 2023, it was raised from 26 percent to 30 percent through 2032.
 That’s more than one-quarter of the cost of your solar power system covered before you even start looking at additional incentives.

 Local Minnesota communities with solar incentives

 Some cities and towns throughout Minnesota offer solar rebates, exemptions from property taxes, and other solar programs.
-Minneapolis Green Cost Share, Saint Louis Park Solar Sundown and Rochester Public Utilities Solar Rebate are just a few examples of local-level Minnesota solar programs.
+Minneapolis Green Cost Share, Saint Louis Park Solar Sundown, Chaska Municipal solar rebate and Rochester Public Utilities Solar Rebate are just a few examples of local-level Minnesota solar programs.
 Could your community offer a solar power incentive?

 Minnesota business solar power incentives